CamelBak eddy Kids Review

 Our Analysis and Test Results

-We also appreciate this bottle for being translucent, making it easier for parents to assess how much liquid is left inside.
-While we recognize this is an attribute related to being plastic, and that we don't like plastic in general, it is at least the brighter side of using plastic in kids' drinkware.
+We also appreciate that the bottle is translucent, making it easier for parents to assess how much liquid is left inside.
+While we recognize this is an attribute related to being plastic and that we don't like plastic in general, it is at least the brighter side of using plastic in kids' drinkware.